DePaul vs. Louisville College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 DePaul Performance Insights

-- The Blue Demons have a -75 scoring differential, falling short by 9.4 points per game.
-They're putting up 70.5 points per game to rank 268th in college basketball and are giving up 79.9 per outing to rank 334th in college basketball.
+- The Blue Demons' -75 scoring differential (being outscored by 9.4 points per game) is a result of scoring 70.5 points per game (268th in college basketball) while allowing 79.9 per contest (334th in college basketball).

-- DePaul ranks 353rd in college basketball at 27.1 rebounds per game.
+- DePaul ranks 353rd in the country at 27.1 rebounds per game.
 That's six fewer than the 33.1 its opponents average.

-- DePaul makes 7.4 three-pointers per game (186th in college basketball) compared to its opponents' 7.4.
-It shoots 39.1% from deep while its opponents hit 37.1% from long range.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.